 – Slow food is not slow-cooked barbecue, as you might find at a Detroit restaurant, a Chicago catering company, and probably many other spots.

-If our goal is weight control and overall health, slow food is “regular” food, eaten slowly.
+If our goal is weight control and overall health, slow food is “regular” healthy food, eaten slowly.
 Slow down and taste the roses!

 Cause and Effect, versus Stuff That Happens Together